 All labels must be in Spanish.
-A Spanish translation of the original/foreign label must be authorized by MINSALUD.
+MINSALUD must authorize a Spanish translation of the original/foreign label.
 The approved label must be affixed, stamped, sealed or printed with indelible ink to the product prior to export because it must enter the country with its final labeling.
-The information on the label must be stamped, sealed or printed with indelible ink.
+The information on the label must be stamped, sealed, or printed with indelible ink.
 The use of computer technology for labeling is allowed.
 Suppliers are to inform the importer about the characteristics of the product.
 In addition, suppliers must also indicate the percentages of the components and ingredients of the product on the label.